-Specific comments are being solicited from the USFWS, NMFS, and Alaska Department of Fish and Game concerning the proposed project.
-Comments and concerns from the USFWS on previously proposed Diomede projects have already been incorporated into this EA, and coordination efforts will continue in order to fulfill the requirements of the FWCA.
+Specific comments were solicited from the USFWS, NMFS, and Alaska Department of Fish and Game concerning the proposed project.
+Comments and concerns from the USFWS on previously proposed Diomede projects have already been incorporated into this EA.
+Recent communications and coordination efforts are included in the Correspondence Appendix.

 Magnuson-Stevens Fishery Conservation and Management Act Fishery Conservation Amendments of 1996, (16 USC 1801 et seq).
 The Magnuson-Stevens Fishery Conservation and Management Act provides for the conservation and management of all fishery resources between 3 and 200 nautical miles offshore.
 The 1996 amendments to this act require regional fisheries management councils, with assistance from the NMFS, to delineate Essential Fish Habitat (EFH) in Fishery Management Plans (FMPs) for all managed species.
 EFH is defined as an area that consists of "waters and substrate necessary for spawning, breeding, feeding or growth to maturity" for certain fish species.
 Federal action agencies that carry out activities that may adversely impact EFH are required to consult with the NMFS regarding potential adverse effects of their actions on EFH.

-The Corps has conducted an assessment of EFH for the proposed project using information provided on-line by the NMFS, and has sought further information from the NMFS.
+The Corps has conducted an assessment of EFH (Appendix 2, EFH Assessment) for the proposed project using information provided on-line by the NMFS, and has sought further information from the NMFS.
 As discussed previously in this EA, the proposed project would be in waters declared EFH for snow crab and saffron cod, and in areas covered by two FMPs.
-Because of the small scope of this project, the dissimilarity between the project environment and the EFH descriptions for those species, and the fact that it is unlikely to alter fishing practices in the Little Diomede Island area, the Corps concludes that the project would have no adverse effect on EFH, and will seek concurrence from the NMFS.
+Because of the small scope of this project, the dissimilarity between the project environment and the EFH descriptions for those species, and the fact that it is unlikely to alter fishing practices in the Little Diomede Island area, the Corps concludes that the project would have no adverse effect on EFH.
+NMFS did not comment during the 30-day public review period of the draft feasibility report and EA.